Michael McLendon: Senate

 In 2019, he ran for election to the Mississippi State Senate to represent District 1, which represents part of DeSoto county.
-He finished second in the Republican primary and came first in the Republican primary runoff election.
+McLendon faced off against incumbent Chris Massey in the Republican primary.
+The race centered on local issues: McLendon campaigned as an opponent to annexation attempts of unincorporated DeSoto county by municipal authorities of Olive Branch, Mississippi, while Massey was criticized for doing enough to stop the annexation attempts in the legislature.
+McLendon came second in the primary but won the runoff election against Massey.
 He won the general election uncontested.
-He ran uncontested in 2023.
+He ran uncontested during his re-election in 2023.